 The Saracen sailed into Simon’s Bay more than two months after leaving Plymouth and stayed for three weeks.
 This gave the crew a chance to go ashore and Richards probably took the opportunity to socialise with the captains of three other Royal Navy ships, the Penguin, Dart and Hydra that he found at the anchorage.
 The Penguin and the Dart were both fairly small sailing vessels but the Hydra was a wooden paddle sloop, recently involved in survey work and which had just returned from a cruise up the coast to Mozambique.
 She had previously been engaged in the suppression of the Atlantic slave trade too and, probably due to the advantages given by her method of propulsion and shallow draught, had been markedly more successful than the Saracen.
 Indeed, in two deployments, she had captured seven slaving vessels.
 Richards would doubtless have been keen to talk to her commander about whatever survey work had been done and, perhaps, to speculate about who might succeed Beaufort when he gave up his position.
 Everyone on all the ships would also have wanted to know, if they had not received the information already, if Britain was at war with Russia.
 However, it would have probably been the weather of the southern winter, rather than the chance of running into one of the Czar’s warships that concentrated most minds on the Saracen as the days went by.

 Repaired, restocked, with her water tanks full to the brim and everything secured against anticipated rough weather the brig resumed her voyage on May 9th.
 The cyclone season in the southern Indian Ocean runs between November and mid-May so Richards knew he would probably be spared that danger.
-Ships that looped a long way south of Cape Town tried to pick up the strong, cold westerly winds of the roaring 40s, which blew between latitudes of 40 and 50 degrees south, but Richards avoided going too far towards the Antarctic.
+Ships that looped a long way south of Cape Town tried to pick up the strong, cold westerly winds of the roaring 40s, which blew between latitudes of 40 and 50 degrees south, and Richards made sure his ship did not sail too far towards the Antarctic.
 Keeping the Saracen very close to the 40 degree line, he caught the westerlies but tried to avoid the mountainous seas of a storm, or worse.
 The Beaufort Scale, named after the Hydrographer, is a method of indicating sea conditions by use of numbers between 1 and 12.
 The higher numbers indicate more violent conditions and the Admiralty ordered that a guide be pasted into the front of every log book setting out the sails that a vessel should carry at each level.
 By May 17th the Saracen was in a force 10 gale, which meant she was probably running through very high waves with long overhanging crests, which, when blown off as foam, dressed the sea in a whipped white shroud.
 Water poured over her decks and with all hatches battened down, she made headway under a single, closely reefed, topsail.
 Checking and winding the chronometers must have been a tricky task in these conditions and the force of the sea endlessly sought out structural weakness of the vessel itself, but as things grew calmer it appeared that nearly everything had remained secure and watertight although another leak in the bread room had occurred and once again a quarter of a ton of ruined food had to be thrown overboard, a treat for the stormy petrels.

 The Saracen scudded along the 40 degree line for over two weeks before altering course to the north east for the run towards the Sunda Straight, the channel separating Java from Sumatra, islands in the hands of the Dutch, who controlled much of the Indonesian Archipelago.
 As the days became warmer and the seas calmer Richards ordered gun drills, for, for the first time since the brig had left Plymouth there was the real possibility that she would be engaged in a fight, although not with the Dutch.
 Pirates plagued the seas and trade routes of maritime south-east Asia and although Britain and the Netherlands had recently made strenuous efforts to reduce the threat, it was impossible to eradicate the danger completely.
-The Saracen just might be called to assist in an act of suppression and there might be other, more dramatic, possibilities too.
+The Saracen just might be called to assist in an act of suppression and there could be other, more dramatic, possibilities too.
 If trouble broke out in China perhaps Richards would be called on to pilot a fleet up one of the rivers, as had happened to other surveyors in the First Opium War.
 In that case the Saracen might well find herself in the thick of the action, her officers aiming pistols rather than astronomical instruments.

 Those men who had joined the Royal Navy to see something of the world had seen little but sea for the past weeks, but as the Saracen approached the Sunda Straight they would have caught sight of the three cones of the volcanic island of Krakatoa.
 Few of the crew would ever have seen a volcano before and it would have left an indelible impression.
 Perhaps the memory of the first sighting flooded back to more than one of them when, thirty years later, they read of the tremendous explosion that all but destroyed the island.
 Looking out on one of the extraordinary sunsets caused by Krakatoa’s ash spreading around the world, an old able seaman, or an ex-marine or even a retired officer, might have enthralled their grandchildren with the description of what they had seen so long ago.